McMurdo’s Camp – A Scion Society of the Baker Street Irregulars

 Activities (and sub-headings): Members from time-to-time are given the chance to participate in Holmes-related activities.
 Read what we have done.
 Readers of the site are invited to add their own entries and comments.
 An activity open to all is called “Masonite Titles”.
 Check it out.
 Some knowledge of the plot and characters of at least one Sherlock Holmes story will be necessary to participate.

-A new one, “Dogs After Dark” explains the significance of the dog who did nothing in the night-time, and asks readers to see if there are other stories in the Canon that depend upon this type of clue.
+Another one, “Dogs After Dark” explains the significance of the dog who did nothing in the night-time, and asks readers to see if there are other stories in the Canon that depend upon this type of clue.

 Trifling Monographs: Articles written by campers or the home office writing staff.
 There is a scholarly piece by San Diego camper Kieth Albrandt exploring some the mysteries behind the 4-letter J.F.
 Christ abbreviations, entitled “TAO ABBR”.
 If you read it you will know how it got its name.
 We have an explanation and a link telling how to find and download (free & legal) “Books on Tape” of the Canon, which are MP3 files of all the stories.